-1. It shall be the duty of the Vice-President to do, if the President is absent, all the acts which the President is required to do, and in particular, in the absence of the President, to preside whenever possible at the Common Dinner of the College.
+1. It shall be the duty of the Vice-President to do, if the President is absent, all the acts which the President is required to do.

 2. The most senior Fellow should preside at the Common Dinner of the College in the absence of both the President and the Vice-President.
-The Vice-President or the senior Fellow presiding shall on any occasion when he or she is so presiding be entitled to wine and dessert in Common Room free of charge.
+The Vice-President or the senior Fellow presiding shall on any occasion when they are so presiding be entitled to wine and dessert in Common Room free of charge.